Documenting the recruiting and hiring process

 Final hire records

-While the records created or used during the hiring process for the final hire should be stored with the recruitment file, certain post-offer records must be retained as part of the employee’s personnel file for a period of 50 years after termination of employment.
+While the records created or used during the hiring process for the final hire should be stored with the recruitment file by departments for three years, certain post-offer records must be sent by departments to UWHR and will be retained by UWHR as part of the employee’s personnel file for a period of 50 years after termination of employment.
 These records include, but are not limited to:

 - Results of background checks* and education verification*